US releases confidential Trump report on foreign auto threat | ExBulletin

 US releases confidential Trump report on foreign auto threat

-WASHINGTON (Reuters) – The United States Department of Commerce on Tuesday released a confidential report from the Trump administration that underpinned the former president’s threats in 2019 to impose tariffs on cars imported for reasons of national security.
+WASHINGTON, July 6 (Reuters) – The U.S. Department of Commerce on Tuesday released a confidential Trump administration report that was the basis of the former president’s threats in 2019 to impose tariffs on imported automobiles for national security reasons.

 Then-US President Donald Trump said in May 2019 that some unidentified imported cars posed national security risks.
 He refused to release the report to Congress or to the public, leading to legal action to secure its disclosure.